Who Are We

 Empowering youth to identify and respond to community needs helps them become empathetic, reflective individuals, setting them on a course to potentially continue this important work in their future.
 Meaningful youth engagement views youth as equal partners with adults in the decision-making process.
 In addition participants will explore a variety of teen related topics including health and wellness, violence prevention and mental health awareness.

-The Douglas County Youth Leadership Board will collaborate with the Douglas County Youth Substance Abuse Prevention Coalition to provide a teen voice and youth-driven substance abuse prevention campaign.
+The Douglas County Youth Leadership Board will collaborate with the Douglas County Healthy Youth Coalition to provide a teen voice and youth-driven substance abuse prevention campaign.